 Stephen T Jackson, Ph.D.

-Dr. Stephen Jackson is the Director of the Southwest Climate Science Center (SW CSC), one of eight centers in the United States at the core of the Department of the Interior's climate change response strategy.
+Dr. Stephen Jackson is the Director of the Southwest Climate Adaptation Science Center (SW CASC), one of the eight regional centers that form the National and Regional Climate Adaptation Science Center network.

-Dr. Stephen Jackson came to the SW CSC from the University of Wyoming, where he was a professor of botany and founding director of the doctoral program in ecology.
+Dr. Stephen Jackson came to the SW CASC from the University of Wyoming, where he was a professor of botany and founding director of the doctoral program in ecology.

 Before joining the University of Wyoming in 1995, Dr. Jackson held faculty positions at Indiana University, Idaho State University, and Northern Arizona University.
 He is past president of the American Quaternary Association and is on the governing board of the Ecological Society of America and the editorial boards of Ecosystems, Frontiers in Ecology & Environment, and Trends in Ecology and Evolution.
 His own research employs tree rings, fossil rodent middens, and sediments from lakes and bogs to investigate how past climatic changes and human activities have affected species distributions, biodiversity, and ecosystem properties.